Pacific Repertory Theatre: Forest Theater and Carmel Shakespeare Festival

 At the request of the Carmel Cultural Commission, PacRep began producing shows in 1984 at the outdoor Forest Theater, staging Robinson Jeffers' Medea.
 In 1990, the company reactivated the old Carmel Shakespeare Festival (CSF) of the 1940s, playing in repertory at the Forest, Golden Bough, and Circle theatres, amidst growing interest in the Shakespeare Authorship Question.
 Since that time, the company has continued to stage productions at the Forest Theater every September and October, expanding into August by the 1990s.
 In 2000, it became the only professional theater company in residence at the Forest Theater.
 CSF has the largest budget of any of the California Shakespeare festivals.
-In 2004 PacRep's artistic director Stephen Moorer was the recipient of the "Award of Artistic Excellence for Distinguished Achievements in the Advancement of Shakespearean Drama" at the eighth annual Edward de Vere Studies Conference at Concordia University.

 Following the closure of the 50-year-old Children's Experimental Theater in 2011, the City of Carmel awarded the year-round lease of the indoor Forest Theater to PacRep for its educational program, the School of Dramatic Arts.
 In early 2022, the city of Carmel entered into a lease with PacRep for the nonprofit to manage the venue for the next five years, with a five-year renewal option; the company continues to mount its own productions there, alongside those of other arts organizations, and holds civic events.

 Some of the plays staged at the CSF include Romeo and Juliet (1991; 1997), Henry V (1994), Julius Caesar (1994), The Taming of the Shrew (1995), The Merchant of Venice (1995), Cymbeline (1996), Henry IV, Part 1 (1996), Pericles, Prince of Tyre (1996), Coriolanus (1997), Antony and Cleopatra (1998), Much Ado About Nothing (1998), King Lear (1999), The Merry Wives of Windsor (1999), A Midsummer Night's Dream (2000 and 2007), The Winter's Tale (2002), Macbeth (2007), Troilus and Cressida (2008), and The Comedy of Errors (2008).
 In 1999 the CSF included a revival of Lee Blessing's Fortinbras; a play set immediately following the events of Hamlet.